Sunshines01/Planner/README.md

-# Uni Organiser
+# Planner

 ## A daily organiser - incomplete

 ## Contains:
 - To-do list
 - Daily schedule
+- Different tabs to organise objective boards
+- Date and time

+  ## To add:
   - Pomodoro timer
+  - Sync with Google or Outlook calendar each day